robotman40/oxnotes/README.md

 But I also provide installation programs in the releases for the aforementioned platforms.
 Use this for the quickest setup.

+On Windows, it uses [https://github.com/microsoft/edit](Edit), which is only preinstalled on Windows 11 Insider Builds.
+To install it, run `winget install Microsoft.Edit`.

 ## Planned Features
+- Deleting Notes and Categories
 - Configuration Utilities
 - MacOS Support